avnet-iotconnect/iotc-sphereos-sdk/README.md

 - Open a console and clone the complete samples repo to your development PC with the following command:
   - *git clone --depth 1 --recurse-submodules git://github.com/avnet-iotconnect/iotc-sphereos-sdk.git*

-*Note: If you download the samples ZIP file from the "Code->Download ZIP", you'll need to unzip the contents and run the "setup-project.xxx" script in the script/windows or script/linux folder (depending on your OS) to clone all the missing submodules.*

 ## Open and build the samples with Microsoft Visual Studio
 - Launch Visual Studio and open a sample project folder. *(eg: C:\projects\iotc-sphereos-sdk\samples\basic-sample)*
 - The Visual Studio should auto generate cmake cache when sample project folder is opened.
 If not, right-click on the *CMakeLists.txt* from the **Solution Explorer** panel and select **Generate cache for xxxx-sample** where *xxxx-sample* is the project name of the sample project folder that is opened. *(eg: basic-sample)*